The Lost Boys: Casting

-Director Joel Schumacher said he had "one of the greatest [casts] in the world.
+Schumacher said he had "one of the greatest [casts] in the world.
 They are what make the film."
 Most of the younger cast members were relatively unknown.
 Schumacher and Marion Dougherty met with many candidates.
-Jason Patric was approached early on by Schumacher to play Michael, but Patric had no interest in doing a vampire film and turned it down "many times".
-Eventually he was won over by Schumacher's vision and his promise to allow the cast a lot of "creative input" in making the film.
+Jason Patric was approached early on by Schumacher to play Michael Emerson, but Patric had no interest in doing a vampire film, and turned it down "many times".
+Eventually, he was won over by Schumacher's vision and his promise to allow the cast "creative input" in making the film.
 According to Kiefer Sutherland, Patric "was really instrumental" in adapting the script with Schumacher and shaping the film.

 Schumacher envisioned the character of Star as being a waifish blonde, similar to Meg Ryan, but he was convinced by Jason Patric to consider Jami Gertz, who had just worked with Patric in Solarbabies (1986).
 Schumacher was impressed, but only at Patric's insistence did he finally cast Gertz.
-Schumacher was surprised when his first choice for the role of Lucy, Dianne Wiest, accepted the role, as she had just recently won the Academy Award for Best Supporting Actress for Hannah and Her Sisters (1986).
+Schumacher was surprised when his first choice for the role of Lucy, Dianne Wiest, accepted the role, as she had just recently won the Academy Award for Best Supporting Actress for Hannah and Her Sisters (1986) at the 59th Academy Awards.

 After seeing Kiefer Sutherland's portrayal of Tim in At Close Range, Schumacher arranged a reading with him at which they got on very well.
 Sutherland had just completed work on Stand by Me when he was offered the role of David.
 Schumacher said Sutherland "can do almost anything.
 He's a born character actor.
 You can see it in The Lost Boys.
 He has the least amount of dialogue in the movie, but his presence is extraordinary."

 Principal photography

-Most of the film was shot in Santa Cruz, California, starting on June 2, 1986, and ending on June 23, 1986 after 21 days of filming.
+Most of the film was shot in Santa Cruz, California, starting on June 2, 1986, and ending on June 23, 1986, after 21 days of filming.
 Locations include the Santa Cruz Boardwalk, the Pogonip open space preserve, and the surrounding Santa Cruz Mountains.
-Other locations included a cliffside on the Palos Verdes Peninsula in Los Angeles County, used for the entrance to the vampire cave, and a valley in Santa Clarita near Magic Mountain where introductory shots were filmed for the scene where Michael and the Lost Boys hang from a railway bridge.
+Other locations included a cliffside on the Palos Verdes Peninsula in Los Angeles County, used for the entrance to the vampire cave, and a valley in Santa Clarita near Magic Mountain, where introductory shots were filmed for the scene where Michael and the Lost Boys hang from a railway bridge.
 Stage sets included the vampire cave, built on Stage 12 of the Warner Bros. lot, and a recreation of the interior and exterior of the Pogonip clubhouse on Stage 15, which stood in for Grandpa's house.

 Sutherland broke his right wrist while doing a wheelie on his motorcycle and had to wear gloves on set to conceal the cast.
 His motorcycle for the movie was adapted so he could operate it with his left hand only.

 Reception

 Box office

-The Lost Boys opened at #2 during its opening weekend, with a domestic gross of over $5.2 million.
-It went on to gross a domestic total of over $32.2 million against an $8.5 million budget.
+The Lost Boys opened at number two during its opening weekend, with a domestic gross over $5.2 million.
+It went on to gross a domestic total over $32.2 million against an $8.5 million budget.